chameleonhead/stratrack/libs/mql-interpreter/README.md

 with their array dimensions.
 A `void` type is recognized as a keyword for functions but cannot be used as a class field type.
-A minimal runtime executes the AST and registers enums and classes.
+The runtime executes the AST and registers enums and classes. `execute()` accepts an optional entry point name for future use when function execution is implemented.
 It also provides a simple `cast()` helper for converting primitive values between built-in types as described in the MQL documentation.
 The lexer recognizes many control‑flow keywords from MQL/C++, such as `for`, `while`,